craftcms/docs/docs/4.x/directory-structure.md

 ### `.gitignore`

 Tells Git which files it should exclude when committing changes.
-At minimum, this should ignore `.env` and Composer's `vendor/` directory.
+At minimum, this should ignore `.env` and Composer’s `vendor/` directory.

 ### `composer.json`